 Spruce Street Harbor Park is a one-of-a-kind urban beach and pop-up park located at Penn’s Landing along the Delaware River waterfront.
 This seasonal, family-friendly pop-up offers countless ways to unwind, from its popular hammock lounge to games like shuffleboard, beanbag toss and lifesized chess.
 Grab a bite to eat at one of the food vendors on the boardwalk or stop by the floating beer garden for craft brews.
 In the evening, the park has a magical vibe thanks to hundreds of multicolor LED lights strung above.

 Head to the Blue Cross RiverRink Summerfest for roller skating, mini-golf, carnival rides, a Ferris wheel and more at Penn’s Landing.
 This annual event kicks off weekends in May and daily from Memorial Day to Labor Day.

 Built into the shell of a century-old municipal pier, Cherry Street Pier has been redeveloped into a sprawling mixed-use public space.
 Much of the original structure has been preserved, including the original stone headhouses and exposed ceiling beams, creating a cool, industrial vibe.
-The pier serves as a collaborative creative space for artists and entrepreneurs and has an open-air garden, performance and event space, food vendors, pop-up shops, food vendors and more, year-round.
+The pier serves as a collaborative creative space for artists and entrepreneurs and has an open-air garden, performance and event space, food vendors, pop-up shops and more for visitors, open year-round.